Cottage Cheese Breakfast Muffins with Ham and Cheddar (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Use white whole wheat flour, lean ham, low-fat cottage cheese, and low-fat cheese if you’re making these for the South Beach Diet.
+Use white whole wheat flour, lean ham, low-fat cottage cheese, and low-fat cheese if you’re making these breakfast muffins for the original South Beach Diet.
 With those choices, this would be a good breakfast for phase 2 or 3.
-There is a very minimal amount of flour here, so this could work for other low-carb eating plans as well, and many of those would prefer full-fat ingredients.
+See the notes in the recipe for using Flaxseed Meal or Hemp Hearts to replace the flour for a version that’s Keto and Gluten-Free.

 Find More Recipes Like This One: